 You may have seen it on Instagram, I was invited to Lyon at the Chocolaterie Sève to learn how to make macaroons.
 Richard Sève (and his wife Gaëlle, it’s a team!) are among the few chocolatiers in France to produce their own chocolate (what we call a bean-to-bar chocolatier).
 I learned a lot of stuff about macaroons that I’m going to share with you.
 But before, I had already made lemon macaroons by picking from Christelle’s pastry recipes (I know they always work very well!).
 I therefore present to you today the lemon macaroons according to “Once upon a time the Pastry”.
 And I will give you the recipe and tips from Richard Sève in another article.

-So, a little detail to start with, I used to hate making macarons!
-To be honest, it’s the only recipe that I failed more often than succeeded in my life ^^.
-I find it super long and as I usually end up messing up my shells, the time investment seemed insurmountable!
-But I’m getting the hang of it, I think I’ll be making them more often in the future.
+So a little detail to start with, before I hated making macaroons!
+To be honest, it’s the only recipe that I’ve failed more often than succeeded in my life ^^.
+I find it super long and as I usually ended up missing my shells, the time investment seemed insurmountable!
+But I’m starting to master it, I think I’ll do it more often in the future.

 French meringue or Italian meringue?

 You may have missed it, but Christelle had amazed Cyril Lignac with her apple macaroons during her visit to the Cake Kings.
 So I knew I was in good hands with this recipe.
 But to make macaroons, there are a billion ways to do it and everyone will tell you that it’s much better to do it this way for such and such a reason.